 Josephine: The Dazzling Life of Josephine Baker by Patricia Hruby Powell, illustrated by Christian Robinson

 This is an interesting advanced picture book in chapters.
-It’s perfect for kids who want a more in-depth look at Josephine Baker’s life.
-Told in free verse with exuberant illustrations by Caldecott honored illustrator Christian Robinson, this book probably works best read in stages due to the length. [picture book in chapters, ages 8 and up]
+It’s perfect for kids who want a more in-depth look at Josephine Baker’s life and told in free verse with exuberant illustrations by Caldecott-honored illustrator Christian Robinson. [picture book in chapters, ages 8 and up]

 Mary Lou Williams (born 1910)